 As much as we want to keep our kids in a perfect world, it’s good to give them an idea and a correct one of the world outside.
-Explain to them the concept and the divide, encourage them to notice the divide and stand up against it.
+Explain to them the concept and the divide, and encourage them to notice the divide, and stand up against it.

 This applies to children of all ages.
 Younger kids might not talk about it directly, but they are seeing everything and they notice!
 Sensitize them to the topic when you feel it’s appropriate.
 For example, when they say things like moms work in the kitchen, I am going to work in an office like dad.

 Change begins at home!
 Discourage gender disparity.
 Only when you stop assigning tasks/ behaviors to a particular gender, you will be able to give equal opportunities.
 Involve your sons in housework and ensure equal division of work between siblings.
 Also, statements like ‘BOYS DON’T CRY’, and ‘LIKE A GIRL’ only add further to the gender divide.
 This also means letting them express themselves how they wish and exploring their own identity, regardless of gender.

 My four-year-old loves pink kitchen sets and sometimes wants to put on a hairband or paint his nails.
 Rather than telling him, it’s a girl thing, I let him do it.
 He will grow out of it, what he won’t grow out of is the thought I plant in his mind.

 - Teach Life Skills and How to Take Care of Themselves

 As women join the workforce outside the house, the load inside the house must be shared by men.
 The notion that a woman will make your house a home is still deeply embedded in our society.
 No, a home is built by all the people living in it.